PaddySlator/confinement-hmm/README.md

 # Example scripts

-* **HPWMCMC_OU_SimInitFile.m** runs SimulateHPW.m with the same parameters as simulation in paper (Figures 1-3), then runs HPWMCMC_OU.m on the simulated trajectory, and plots MCMC output.
+* **HPWMCMC_OU_SimInitFile.m** Simulates the harmonic potential well (HPW) model with the same parameters as the paper simulation (Figures 1-3), runs the HPW MCMC algorithm on the simulated trajectory, and plots MCMC output.

-* **HPWMCMC_OU_DataInitFile.m** runs HPWMCMC_OU.m on a single trajectory from the GM1 dataset, and plots MCMC output.
+* **HPWMCMC_OU_DataInitFile.m** runs HPW MCMC algorithm on a single trajectory from the GM1 dataset, and plots MCMC output.

 # TrajectoryData contains: